cli-kit/cli-compiler/doc/readme/usage.md

 6. Render markdown tokens into program definition (render).
 7. Replace variables in the program strings (replace).
 8. Transform the program definition to a module (transform).
+9. Write the transformed javascript module to a file (write).
+10. Print the javascript document (print).